mikewillekes/unsdgftw/README.md

 ## E. Create the TigerGraph Schema

-All of the developement of this Hackathon solution was done in Visual Studio Code with Python 3.8 - but for simplicity the following installation steps are all executed directly on the command line.
+All of the development of this Hackathon solution was done in Visual Studio Code with Python 3.8 - but for simplicity the following installation steps are all executed directly on the command line.

 ```
 ~/projects/unsdgftw> export PYTHONPATH=./src